 Public education to disseminate information for early warning

 Public awareness programmes aimed at reminding the general public and target groups of the potential threats and where to report.
+Different modern IT tools e.g. mobile applications may be used for this purpose.

 Training of principals (field personnel of NPPO and other technical stakeholders) in detection of the target pest